Frequently Asked Questions

 Sacred Sector Fellowship is a unique learning community that equips seminarians for a meaningful career in the faith-based nonprofit sector.
-The fellowship pairs participants with faith-based nonprofits in the Grand Rapids, Michigan area to provide hands-on experience and apply concepts learned during a five-day intensive.
+The fellowship pairs participants with faith-based nonprofits in the Western US to provide hands-on experience and apply concepts learned during a five-day intensive.
 Sacred Sector Fellowship equips seminarians with skills and experience to become tomorrow’s emerging leaders in the faith-based nonprofit sector.

 + Who is eligible to apply for Sacred Sector Fellowship?